aspose-total/Aspose.Total-Products/total/en/android-java/conversion/dotm-to-xltm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOTM to XLTM in Android Applications or Online App" h2="Export DOTM to XLTM in Android via Java without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) you can integrate DOTM to XLTM conversion feature inside your android applications.
-Firstly, you can convert DOTM to HTML by using feature-rich, document manipulation and conversion API [Aspose.Words for Android via Java](https://products.aspose.com/words/android-java/).
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLTM.
+<h2>Why to Convert</h2>

+The DOTM file format is a Microsoft Office Word template file, which is used to create documents with a consistent look and feel.
+It is used to store formatting information, such as page layout, font styles, and macros.
+However, the DOTM format is not compatible with other applications, such as Microsoft Excel.
+Therefore, it is necessary to convert DOTM files to a more widely supported format, such as XLTM.

+<h2>How Aspose.Total Helps for DOTM to XLTM Conversion</h2>

+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to easily integrate document manipulation and conversion features into their Android applications.
+It includes the Aspose.Words for Android via Java API, which can be used to convert DOTM files to HTML.
+The Aspose.Cells for Java API can then be used to convert the HTML to XLTM.
+This allows developers to quickly and easily convert DOTM files to XLTM, without having to write any complex code.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}